Internal addresses in the Mandelbrot set and Galois groups of polynomials: Narrow Components and Admissibility

+If $\mu_0=e^{2\pi ip/q}$, then $p_{c_0}$ has a single parabolic orbit of period $n$, and it can be continued analytically in a neighborhood of $c_0$.
+The $q$-th iterate has the form $f^{\circ q}(z)=z+z^{k'+1}+O(z^{k'+2})$ with $k'$ petals at each parabolic point.
+Since $f$ relates groups of $q$ of these petals on one orbit, we have $k'=qm$, and since each orbit of petals has to attract a critical orbit as above, we have $m=1$ and $k'=q$.
+Under perturbation, the parabolic fixed point of $f^{\circ q}$ splits up into $q+1$ fixed points: these are the fixed point of $f$ and a single orbit of period $q$.
+All other orbits are repelling.

+A small loop around $c_0$ can thus only act on the perturbed orbit of period $qn$, and it must do so by some cyclic permutation.
+The parameter $c_0$ is clearly on the boundary of at least one hyperbolic component of period $n$ and $qn$ each --- and since components of equal period never touch, it is on the boundary of exactly one component of period $n$ and $qn$, and not on the boundary of any other hyperbolic component.

-Perturbing $c_0$ to nearby parameters $c$, every parabolic periodic point breaks up into one point $w$ of period $k$ and $q$ points of period $n$.
+Perturbing $c_0$ to nearby parameters $c$, every parabolic periodic point of $p_{c_0}$ breaks up into one point $w$ of period $n$ and $q$ points of period $qn$.
 These $q$ points form, to leading order, a regular $q$-gon with center $w$ because the first return map of $w$ has the local form $z\mapsto \mu z$ with $\mu$ near $e^{2\pi i p/q}$.
 When $c$ turns once around $c_0$, analytic continuation induces a cyclic permutation among these $q$ points of period $n$ so that during the loop, the $q$ points of period $n$ continue to lie on (almost) regular $q$-gons.
 When the loop is completed, the vertices of the $q$-gon are restored, so the $q$-gon will rotate by $s/q$ of a full turn, for some $s\ge 1$.
-If $s>1$, then the period $n$ orbit and its multiplier would be restored to leading order after $c$ has completed $1/s$-th of a turn, and since boundaries of hyperbolic components are smooth curves this would imply that $c_0$ was on the boundary of $s$ hyperbolic components of period $n$.
-This is not the case by \version{Proposition~\ref{Prop:Bifurcations}}{\cite{Orsay}, \cite[Sec.~6]{MiOrbits} or \cite[Corollary~5.7]{ExtRayMandel}}.
+If $s>1$, then the period $qn$ orbit and its multiplier would be restored to leading order after $c$ has completed $1/s$-th of a turn, and since boundaries of hyperbolic components are smooth curves this would imply that $c_0$ was on the boundary of $s$ hyperbolic components of period $qn$, and this is impossible as above.
 Therefore $s=1$.